 Continuous integration, delivery and deployment are software development practices born out of the DevOps movement.
 They make the process of building, testing and releasing software more efficient and get working software into the hands of users more quickly than traditional methods.
 Done well, a CI/CD pipeline enables teams to deliver working software at pace and get timely feedback on their latest changes.

 Building a CI/CD pipeline should not be a fire-and-forget exercise.
-Just like the software under development, it pays to take an iterative approach to your CI/CD practices: keep analyzing the data and listening to feedback in order to refine your process.
+Just like the software under development, it pays to take an iterative approach to your CI/CD practices: keep analyzing the data and listening to feedback in order to refine your CI/CD process.
 In this article, we’ll explore the CI/CD best practices that you should consider applying to your pipeline.

 The tool alone, however, is not enough – it’s how you use it that counts.
 Continuous integration seeks to make the process of integrating changes from multiple contributors easier by sharing smaller updates more frequently.

 Each commit triggers a set of automated tests to provide prompt feedback on the change.
 Committing regularly ensures your team works on the same foundations, thereby facilitating collaboration, and reduces the likelihood of painful merge conflicts when integrating large, complex changes.

 In order to reap the benefits of continuous integration, it’s essential for everyone to share their changes with the rest of your team by pushing to main (master) and to update their working copy in order to receive everyone else’s changes.
 As a general rule of thumb, aim to commit to main (master) at least once a day.

 Pushing changes to the main branch this frequently can feel uncomfortable for teams used to working in long-running branches.
 This can be due to a fear of scrutiny by others or perhaps because the size of a task is too large for it to be completed in a day.